Skip to main content

 Give users a real USD account number that receives ACH transfers and holds a stablecoin balance.

-Cross-border remittance
+Cross-border send

 Fiat in one country, fiat delivered in another, settled via Polygon in seconds.